geoaigroup/geogroup-website/content/authors/hmakki/_index.md

 user_groups:
   - Members
 ---
-Trained in STFA in civil 3D.
-Created Digital IUL using ArcGIS online dashboard in the final year project using ArcGIS.
-Self learner.
+Hanaa earned her bachelor's degree in surveying engineering from the Islamic university of Lebanon (IUL).
+She then joined STFA company as an intern in civil 3D.
+Hanaa is experienced in ArcGIS online dashboard, hardworker and willing to learn by herself more about ArcGIS.